myfriendgi/DS4WindowsPlus/README.md

-# DS4Windows
+# DS4WindowsPlus

-Like those other DS4 tools, but sexier.
+DS4WindowsPlus is DS4Windows plus a new copilot feature, which allows players to combine two phyiscal controllers into one shared contoller, so they can have fun playing cooperatively, empowering young children or disabled people to play more games with the help of others.

 DS4Windows is an extract anywhere program that allows you to get the best DualShock 4 experience on your PC.
 By emulating an Xbox 360 controller, many more games are accessible.
-Other input controllers are also supported including the DualSense, Switch Pro, and JoyCon controllers (**first party hardware only**).
+Other input controllers are also supported including the DualSense, Switch Pro, and JoyCon controllers (it is recommended to use 1st party controllers, but some 3rd party controllers work fine too).

-This project is a fork of the work of Jays2Kings.
+This project is a fork of the work of Ryochan7 / Jays2Kings, taken Sept 2024.

 ![DS4Windows Preview](https://raw.githubusercontent.com/Ryochan7/DS4Windows/jay/ds4winwpf_screen_20200412.png)